 This tip might cause a lot of outrage in the traditionalist part of the designer world, but here is the case, small furniture can be very uncomfortable and thus unpleasant, plus it demands more pieces of furniture which can lead to clutter.
 It is enough to include one piece of bulky furniture, like a large sectional sofa, which can make a compact room more inviting and provide more sitting space.
 Before opting for a large piece of furniture, make sure you have enough room to walk around it.

 Image 8 source: coastercompany.com

 Who says you cannot have a dining space in your room?
-Sure it cannot be a table for 12, but you can use smaller size table and create a lovely dining area that will be a place for entertaining and conversations.
-To avoid it looking overwhelming keep the lines tailored, simple and streamlined.
+Sure it cannot be a table for 12, but you can use a smaller size table and create a lovely dining area that will be a place for entertaining and conversations.
+To avoid it looking overwhelming keep the lines tailored, simple, and streamlined.

 Clutter It All You Like